-8 Plains disagrees with the extent of shoreline injury assessed by the Trustees and asserts shoreline injury is materially lower than the Trustee's estimate.
+&lt;sup>8 Plains disagrees with the extent of shoreline injury assessed by the Trustees and asserts shoreline injury is materially lower than the Trustee's estimate.

-In addition, shoreline cleanup efforts extended for many months and caused impacts to intertidal habitats and organisms over an extended period.
-In heavily oiled areas, the macrophyte wrack (stranded drift algae and surfgrass) was often oiled, and initially wrack was removed as part of cleanup operations.
+(stranded drift algae and surfgrass) was often oiled, and initially wrack was removed as part of cleanup operations.
 Wrack is of prime importance as food and habitat for a variety of invertebrate species that are a critical food source for higher trophic level organisms, including birds, fish, and crabs.
 Suspended detritus is another major food source for the masses of invertebrates living in the intertidal zone, and can be fouled by adhesion to oil particles or film.
 Conceptual diagrams shown in Figure 10 illustrate the movement of beach invertebrates and predators with tidal flux, as well as sediment porewater flow with oiling.